All Episodes

 This is a step in the right direction.

-I think he's going to surprise some people and alienate some on the left, which you know has got to be the right direction when it comes to things like Gitmo or or he's still gonna he's still going to do some dumb things, don't get me wrong, he's already doing that.
+I think he's going to surprise some people and alienate some on the left, which you know has got to be the right direction when it comes to things like getmo or he's still going to he's still going to do some dumb things.

-It's it's it's it's going to be a more moderate tone, perhaps.
+It's going to be a more moderate tone, perhaps.

-Which brings to mind if we're going to have a defense structure, if we all believe in national defense as a true public good, we've got to remember what we're fighting for.
+I mean, lurch to the left domestically, which brings to mind, if we're going to have a defense structure, if we all believe in national defense as a true public good, we've got to remember what we're fighting for.

 It really doesn't do us much good to fight for the United States of America if all we're preserving is socialist America, does it?

-You know, our friends who have fought so gallantly and bravely in the war on terror and all wars past, they weren't they weren't risking life and limb.
+You know, our friends who have fought so galliantly and bravely in the war on terror and all wars past, they weren't risking life and limb.

 They weren't bleeding for.

-They weren't risking their their own necks for the Department of Housing and Urban Development.
+They weren't risking their own necks for the Department of Housing and Urban Development.

 They were doing it for liberty.